sheikhdiallo/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 ---

 ## session 1 : We learned how to fork and edit docs.
-In the 2nd hour we began using Raspberry Pi and had it all set up, however we could not access the internet on it.
+In the 2nd hour we began using Raspberry Pi and had it all set up, however we could not access the internet on it therefore i did not complete my task to my best abillity

 ## session 2